CenturyLink Zyxel C1100Z Modem Review

 The CenturyLink Zyxel C1100Z is both VDSL and ADSL-compliant.
 Basically, this makes it backwards compatible.
 The “very high bit-rate digital subscriber line” (VDSL) is actually an improvement over the older “asymmetric digital subscriber line” (ADSL).

 The older ADSL is using the frequencies on regular copper phone lines that are not taken by voice calls.
 This is less expensive than having VDSL since it doesn’t require any special lines to be installed.
 However, with ADSL, you can only get up to 24Mbps download speed, with very limited upload speed.
-Speeds are also affected by the condition of the lines, or even how far your home from your internet service provider.
+Speeds are also affected by the condition of the lines, or even how far is your home from your internet service provider.
 It can also get affected by any noise or interference on the line.
 Since ADSL is “asymmetrical”, living “downstream” from your internet service provider can give you faster and more stable speed, than living “upstream.”